 "Maybe it was an act of conscious self-sabotage because I knew my cousin and I knew he would spread it around," he said.
 "I live in a small southern town so I thought the whole town knew.
 I couldn't go out in public.
 I was constantly anxious and didn't want to leave my room."

-One of the co-founders of Virtuous Pedophiles, who goes by the pseudonym Ethan Edwards, said depression is so common among members that they have an ongoing poll on suicidal thoughts.
+One of the co-founders of Virtuous Paedophiles, who goes by the pseudonym Ethan Edwards, said depression is so common among members that they have an ongoing poll on suicidal thoughts.
 While he acknowledged the results aren't scientific, they are nonetheless startling: Nearly 90 percent of responders said they have thought about killing themselves; 20 percent said they have tried.

-Edwards, 60, who claims only to have realized he was a pedophile when he was well into middle age, said there are common reasons members give for feeling depressed.
+Edwards, 60, who claims only to have realised he was a paedophile when he was well into middle age, said there are common reasons members give for feeling depressed.
 "Some just hate the awareness of the attraction itself.
 Some hate keeping a secret.
 Some hate having to be single.
 And a few worry about offending against a kid.
 I think a lot worry about not downloading child porn, which is a very compelling desire."